 The front desk lady parsimoniously walks us through the check in process.
 We get a map of the resort with our villa marked on it.
 We get the spa menu to choose a treatment, a must at any Banyan Tree for that is what they are famous for.
+Visit the Banyan Tree Club & Spa hotel in Seoul and you’ll get the same pampering – they even have babymoon packages.
 We get a run down of our dining options and of everything else there is on offer.

 Inside the room, the turn down service has already prepared our bed for the night.
 The mosquito net has been cast above the four poster bed and the lights are dimmed to a romantic tone.